Support the College

 There are 250 million GP consultations in the UK every year.
 90% of patient contact in the NHS happens within primary care.
 As the standards and membership body for General Practitioners in the UK, the work of the RCGP is crucial to the wellbeing of every man, woman and child in the UK.

 We are always happy to discuss other ways you can support RCGP and strengthen primary care in the UK and around the world.
-Take a look at our fundraising pages to find out more or contact the fundraising team on 020 3188 7488 or email email@example.com
+Take a look at our fundraising pages to find out more or contact the Head of Fundraising on 020 3188 7502 or email firstname.lastname@example.org.

 RCGP remains tremendously grateful to all those who have made donations to our work several of whom are listed below: